Marketing Quiz Creation: The Low Down with Jackie Aguglia

 Quiz creation is a great idea for almost any business.
 I’ve written quizzes for service providers and B2B SaaS companies.
 The quizzes can be silly and fun or serious and educational.

-And, in if your interested in list building quizzes can be a lot easier way to get new leads on. your list than offering other lead magnets that may collect dust immediately in their inboxes.
+And, in if you’re interested in list building, quizzes can make it easier to get new leads on your list than offering other lead magnets that may collect dust immediately in their inboxes.
 Plus, quiz creation isn’t as hard as you may think.

-Today, I’m excited to talk with Jackie Aguglia from Interact, one of the leading quiz creation companies…and the one I actually use in my business and recommend to my clients, all about quiz creation and how quizzes can fit into your marketing funnel.
+Today, I’m excited to talk with Jackie Aguglia from Interact, one of the leading quiz creation companies…and the one I actually use in my business.
+I recommend Interact to my clients interested in quiz creation and how quizzes can fit into their marketing funnel.

 Here’s what Jackie and Erin have to say about quiz creation and marketing